Probabilistic Active Goal Recognition: The Probabilistic Active Goal Recognition Problem

-Here, the observation space $\mathcal{O}$ (e.g.\ ${\text{detect},\text{not detect}}$ in our example) captures the fact that the observer never sees $s$ directly but must infer it via these partial, state‑dependent signals from the observation function $P_{\text{obs}}$.
-Unlike prior AGR formulations that treat sensing/observing as a distinct action class, our framework assume a more general setting that every observer action may influence the distribution of its subsequent observations.
+Here, the observation space $\mathcal{O}$ (e.g.\ ${\text{detect},\text{not detect}}$ in the motivated example) captures the fact that the observer never sees $s$ directly but must infer it via these partial, state‑dependent signals from the observation function $f_{\text{obs}}$.
+Unlike prior AGR formulations that treat sensing/observing as a distinct action class, our framework assumes a more general setting in which every observer action may influence the distribution of its subsequent observations.
 Note that while the observer has access to the actor's environment dynamics \( \mathcal{E}_{actor} \), it does not know the actor's specific goal \( g^* \) or the initial state \( s_0 \).
-However, it is assumed to know the set of candidate goals \( \mathcal{G} \).
+Meanwhile, it is assumed to know the set of candidate goals \( \mathcal{G} \).

 At each time step \( t \), the actor is in state \( s_t \in \mathcal{S} \).
-The actor’s state evolves stochastically according to the transition dynamic \( P(s_{t+1} \mid s_t, a_t) \), where actions \( a^A_t \in \mathcal{A}^A \) are selected based on a (possibly stochastic) policy \( \pi^A(a^A_t \mid s_t, g^*) \) that aims to achieve the goal \( g^* \).
+The actor’s state evolves stochastically according to the transition dynamic \( P(s_{t+1} \mid s_t, a^A_t) \), where actions \( a^A_t \in \mathcal{A}^A \) are selected based on a (possibly stochastic) policy \( \pi^A(a^A_t \mid s_t, g^*) \) that aims to achieve the goal \( g^* \).
 This policy arises from solving a planning problem conditioned on the goal.
 Importantly, the observer does not have access to the actor’s policy \( \pi^A \), and cannot observe the actor’s states or actions directly.

-The observer maintains its own observer state \( u_t \in \mathcal{U} \), which evolves according to its own transition dynamic $P^O$.
+The observer maintains its own observer state \( u_t \in \mathcal{U} \), which evolves according to its own transition dynamic $f^O$.
 While the observer does not have access to the actor’s internal state or policy, it receives a noisy observation \( o_t \in \mathcal{O} \) that provides partial information about the actor’s state.
-This process is characterized by the observation function $P_{obs}$.
+This process is characterized by the observation function $f_{\text{obs}}$.

 For notational simplicity, we will use \( a_t \) to denote the observer’s action at time $t$ when no ambiguity arises.
 In \emph{Probabilistic Active Goal Recognition (PAGR)}, the observer aims to infer the actor’s hidden goal \( g^* \in \mathcal{G} \) through a sequence of interleaved actions and observations, which involves two key components.
 First, at each time step \( t \), the observer maintains a belief distribution over all candidate goals, denoted \( b_t(g) \) for each \( g \in \mathcal{G} \).
 Second, it must execute a behavior policy to gather informative observations that support belief update.